Shear-induced rigidity of frictional particles: Analysis of emergent order in stress space: Theoretical framework

 \IncludeFigureConvexityCriteria

-The two inequality constraints, positivity of $f_{n}$, and the Coulomb criterion, $|f_{t}| \le \mu f_{n}$, are the most difficult to implement in any statistical mechanics calculation~\cite{Degiuli}.
-The previous discussion indicates that these constrains can be effectively captured as a convexity constraint on the force tiles.
-If unconstrained in height space, the ensemble of all possible point patterns formed by the vertices are trivially expected to have a liquid-like order or $\langle\rho(\vec h)\rangle=const$.
-With the requirements of convexity and tiling in height space, the vertices of a tile cannot come arbitrarily close to each other.
+{ The Coulomb criterion $|f_{t}| \le \mu f_{n}$ is the most difficult to implement within the tiling representation~\cite{Degiuli}.
+The previous discussion indicates that these constraints can be effectively captured as a convexity constraint on the force tiles of stable packings since non-convex tiles occur only when the tangential forces are close to the failure threshold.} If unconstrained in height space, the ensemble of all possible point patterns formed by the vertices are trivially expected to have a liquid-like order or $\langle\rho(\vec h)\rangle=const$.
+With the requirements of convexity and the strict edge-matching constraints of tiling, the vertices of a tile cannot come arbitrarily close to each other.
 This requirement constrains the possible point patterns formed by the vertices of the tiles to a much smaller subset of configurations, hence giving rise to the possibility of broken translational symmetry in height space or $\langle\rho(\vec h)\rangle \ne const$.
 The constraints act as effective springs that tie the vertices to their average positions.
-If these springs constraint the position of every vertex in the tile to a region that is small compared to the average force (length of a link), then we expect to see correlations and broken translational invariance in height space.
+If these springs constrain the position of every vertex in the tile to a region that is small compared to the average force (length of a link), then we expect to see correlations and broken translational invariance in height space.
 The strengths of the effective springs are not predetermined but emerge as a consequence of the local constraints and the global constraints through $\vec F_x$, $\vec F_y$, or $\hat \Sigma$.

 Based on the above points, we argue that broken translational symmetry and persistent order emerges in height space as the number of vertices is increased through the creation of force-bearing contacts between grains as a set of grains is stressed.
-In the remainder of this paper, we construct and analyze height patterns of experimentally generated shear-jammed states, and show that rigidity is concurrent with appearance of persistent order and occurs at a critical value of the fraction of force-bearing grains\cite{BiNature2011}.
+In the remainder of this paper, we construct and analyze height patterns of experimentally generated shear-jammed states, and show that rigidity is concurrent with appearance of persistent patterns of heights and occurs at a critical value of the fraction of force-bearing grains~\cite{BiNature2011}. { The appearance of the persistent pattern is also accompanied by a decrease in the number of non-convex polygons in homogeneous shear-jammed states.}